StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-2.md

 ~$ kubectl apply -f helmrelease.yaml
 ```

-The `kubectl` command above will create two resources.
-First, it will create a
+The `kubectl` command above creates two resources, first, a
-HelmChart resource that will hold the Helm Chart itself that will be loaded from
+HelmChart resource that holds the Helm Chart itself, which is loaded from
 the GitRepository.

 ```shell